 Twist it clockwise by hand to ensure a snug fit.
 Use the adjustable wrench or pliers to give it an additional quarter turn to tighten it further.

 With the shower head filter securely in place, it's crucial to check for any leaks.
-Turn on the water supply to your shower by turning the shut-off valve counterclockwise.
+Turn on the water supply to your shower by turning the shut-off valve counterclockwise as you normally would to take a shower.
 Slowly open the shower valve and let the water flow through the filter.

 Inspect the connections for any signs of leaks.
 If you notice any leaks, tighten the connections slightly until they are sealed.
-If that doesn't work, remove the filter and inspect the rubber washers to make sure that they are threaded correctly and weren't pushed inside of the shower arm or damaged.
+If that doesn't work, remove the filter and inspect the rubber washers to make sure they weren’t damaged or pushed inside of the shower arm.

 Once you've confirmed that there are no leaks, adjust the angle of the shower head to your desired position.
 Most shower head filters offer swivel capabilities, certainly, shower heads used in conjunction with an inline shower filter do, allowing you to customize the water flow direction.
 Experiment with different angles until you find the perfect position that suits your needs.